-Let any raising of emotional temperature, defensive behaviour or outrage come from the other side of the table.
-You will look wiser, more confident and more powerful.
+Let any raising of emotional temperature, defensive behavior or outrage come from the other side of the table.
+You will look wiser, more confident, and more powerful.
 This is why we prepare.

 There are lots of useful tips and tricks in the last section of the article.

 Eventually, you will either reach a point of agreement where both of you are happy, or you will reach a point where one of you recognises that no such agreement is possible and offers to walk away – or storms out; but don’t ever let that be you.